iden3/circom/README.md

 The previous `circom 1` compiler written in Javascript is deprecated, but [circom 1 repository](https://github.com/iden3/circom_old) is still available

 # Community
-Thank you for considering contributing to the circom & SnarkJS framework!
+Thank you for considering contributing to the circom & snarkjs framework!

 As the `circom` and `snarkjs` community grows new tools, circuits, or projects have appeared.
 Here we link some of them: